lewyh/vphas-bandmerge/README.md

 **PYTHONDIR**: Path to python binaries (torque submission does not take aliases in .tcshrc) **SCRIPTDIR**: Path to directory which contains a symlink ('bandmerge') to vphas-bandmerge.
 **VPHASDIR**: Directory in which VPHAS data is stored.
 **VPHASWEBDIR**: Directory on web server to which bandmerged catalogues should be transferred.
+**STILTSDIR**: Directory in which STILTS jar file is stored.
 **XMATCH**: Cross-matching radius in arcseconds (typically 0.5).

 Required directory structure inside VPHASDIR: